CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Final words
 ===========

-The possibility of making a tool extensible through plugins, extensions or addons, as they are usually called, is a fundamental feature that allows taking advantage of the talent of third-party developers to respond to needs and enhancements that are beyond the scope of the application's core development team.
+Extending a tool through plugins, extensions or addons is a fundamental feature because it allows taking advantage of the talent of third-party developers.
+In this way, it is possible to respond to needs and enhancements that may be beyond the scope of the application's core development team.

 Similarly, a plugin-based system makes the application much easier to maintain.
 Eventually, the ability to enable and disable plugins makes it more adaptable to different use cases.
 For instance, at present it would be inconceivable to think of a web browser that does not have extensions to block advertising or organize links, even if those features don't come by default on them.

 In Spyder we have put special interest in consolidating an API that allows the development of plugins in a consistent way.
 The main focus of the development effort between versions 4 and 5 was in this direction and we are at a key moment where we expect to capitalize on all this work.

 In this tutorial you have learned how to: